csuwildcat/interoperable-web-development/edge-mode-and-feature-detection/README.md

 1. Press **F5** to build and debug the application.

-	The application opens in Internet Explorer.
+	The application opens in Microsoft Edge.
 Notice how at the top left the message "COMING SOON!" fades in.
 The behavior you observe is the same, but the code is better.

 	![Coming soon fading in](images/coming-soon-fading-in.png?raw=true)